harmsm/PyCmdMessenger/README.md

    types between the local computer and the arduino.

 ### Compatibility
- * Compatibility: 3.x
+ * Compatibility: Python 3.x
  * Should work on all platforms supported by pyserial.
- * Tested on a Raspberry Pi (raspbian) and linux machine (Ununtu 15.10).
-Have not tested on Windows or OSX, but it should work fine.
+ * Known to work on Raspberry Pi (raspbian), linux (Ubuntu 15.10), and Windows 10.

 ### Dependencies
  * pyserial (on local machine): https://github.com/pyserial/pyserial